Anandh78/ratistics/README.md

 (in no particular order):

 * Keep all functions pure and idempotent
-* But create read-only objects when it makes sense
 * Support as many common collection classes as possible, especially ActiveRecord
 * Keep runtime dependencies to a minimum, hopefully zero
-* Remain backward compatable to Ruby version 1.8.7
+* Remain backward compatable to Ruby version 1.9.2
 * Support common Ruby interpreters (MRI, RBX, and JRuby)
 * Be simple, consistent, and easy to use